 What are the best Spider-Man movies?
 It’s a good time to be a fan of Spider-Man.
-In the last two decades, the Wallcrawler has had nine films, three different Spider-Man actors have donned the webbed-onesie, and we’ve even seen big-screen versions of Spidey’s most famous supporting characters, including Miles Morales and Spider-Gwen.
+In the last two decades, the Wallcrawler swung his way through many films, and three different Spider-Man actors have donned the live-action webbed-onesie.
+We’ve even seen big-screen versions of Spidey’s most famous supporting characters, including Miles Morales and Spider-Gwen, in glorious animation.

-Yet, not all Spider-Man movies are created equally (nor are all superhero movies).
-We know it’s not easy to admit, but it’s not always been smooth swinging for the Wallcrawler.
-There have been goofy-looking villains, poorly written scripts, and a dizzying obsession with setting up spin-offs — and that’s just The Amazing Spider-Man 2.
+Yet, not all Spider-Man movies are created equally.
+Embracing the wide range of Spider-Man villains, some are the best superhero movies, and some are close to the worst movies in the genre.
+We know it’s not easy to admit, but it’s not always been smooth swinging for the webslinger, and some Spider-Man actors get dealt a tougher hand than others.
+There have been goofy-looking villains, poor scripts, and a dizzying obsession with setting up spin-offs — and that’s just The Amazing Spider-Man 2.

-So to save you a spider-sense-induced headache, we’ve been through every big-screen Spider-Man movie and ranked them.
-For the record, we’ve only included theatrically released films, which means the ‘70s TV movies are out of contention, as is the 1978 Japanese Spider-Man film (don’t worry, we included them on our Spider-Man actors ranking).
-We’ve also not included the team-up Marvel movies Peter Parker appears in because they’re more ensemble action movies than Spidey films.
+To save you a spider-sense-induced headache, we’ve been through the MCU and animation to rewatch the Spider-Man movies in order in an attempt to rank them all and find the best Spider-Man movies.
+We’ve only included theatrically released films, which means the ‘70s TV movies are out, as is the 1978 Japanese Spider-Man film (don’t worry, we included them on our Spider-Man actors ranking).
+We’ve also not included the team-up films Peter Parker appears in (Avengers, Civil War, etc.) because they’re more ensemble pieces than Spidey films.
+With the rules out of the way: let the battle commence.

 - The Amazing Spider-Man 2